taariq/scan-files-to-serenai-micropayments/mcp-server/INSTALLATION.md

 # MCP Server Installation Guide

-The Epstein Files MCP server allows Claude Desktop to query the Epstein Files database through x402 micropayments.
+The Scan Files MCP server allows Claude Desktop to query document databases through x402 micropayments.

 **Important:** This server runs **locally on your machine**, not on a remote server.
 It integrates with Claude Desktop through the Model Context Protocol (MCP).